QuickBlox/Documentation/docs/4_android/4_Chat/14_Ping_manager.md

 boolean pingSuccess = pingManager.pingServer();
 ```

-PingManger also periodically sends XMPP pings to the server every 30 minutes to avoid NAT timeouts and to test the connection status.
+PingManger also sends XMPP pings to the server every 30 minutes to avoid NAT timeouts and to test the status of the connection.
 To configure the ping interval and to listen for fails:

 ```java